fscarmen2/Argo-Nezha-Service-Container/README_EN.md

 |-- argo.yml             # Argo tunnel yml file, used for streaming web, gRPC and ssh protocols under a single tunnel with different domains.
 |-- backup.sh            # Backup data scripts
 |-- restore.sh           # Restore backup scripts
+|-- renew.sh             # Scripts to update backup and restore files online
 |-- dbfile               # Record the name of the latest restore or backup file
 |-- resource             # Folders of information on panel themes, languages, flags, etc.
 |-- data